Program overview

 The Financial Planning program offers several unique experiences that enhance learning and professional development:

-• Field placement work experience, providing hands-on learning in a real-world financial planning environment.
+• Field placement work experience to apply knowledge in a financial planning setting

 Career Options

-Graduates of the Financial Planning program can pursue a variety of career paths in Canada, including:
+Graduates of the Financial Planning program can pursue a variety of career options in Canada, including:

-• Financial Services Professionals: Work in various capacities within financial institutions, providing services to clients.
+• Financial Services Professional: Work in various financial institutions, providing services to clients and managing their financial needs.

-• Personal Bankers: Assist clients with their banking needs, offering personalized financial advice and solutions.
+• Personal Banker: Assist clients with their banking needs, offering advice on financial products and services.

-• Financial Advisers/Planners: Help clients develop financial plans to achieve their financial goals.
+• Financial Adviser/Planner: Help clients create financial plans and strategies to achieve their financial goals.

-• Investment Representatives: Provide guidance on investment opportunities and manage client portfolios.
+• Investment Representative: Provide clients with investment advice and manage their investment portfolios.

-• Insurance Agents/Brokers: Sell insurance products and advise clients on coverage options.
+• Insurance Agent/Broker: Sell insurance products and provide clients with information on coverage options.

-• Financial Planning Support Associates: Assist financial planners in preparing documents and managing client relationships.
+• Financial Planning Support Associate: Assist financial planners in preparing documents and managing client relationships.

-These roles highlight the diverse opportunities available to graduates, allowing them to make a significant impact in the financial services industry.
+These roles highlight the diverse opportunities available to graduates, allowing them to make a significant impact in the financial services sector.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.